My OJT Experience by Ben Kleiber

 Seashores have been the ultimate place for me to teach classes.
 After 25 years of researching and teaching nature, and living near the beach, I . . . → Read More: Eating From The Seashore: Seaweeds & Shellfish of the Salish Sea

 It’s hard to think of anything that embodies the spirit of the great outdoors more than a good old-fashioned campfire under the stars.
 They provide us with warmth, light, and a great social atmosphere.
 There’s something deeply human about huddling around a raging fire with friends and family that brings us all closer together.
 Great food is one of the other few things in this world with the same power to rally us together and lift our spirits.
 Put them together and you have a guaranteed recipe for success.
-With a few basic tips, cooking over a campfire can be . . . → Read More: How to Cook Over a Campfire
+With a few basic tips, cooking over a . . . → Read More: How to Cook Over a Campfire

 The following plants which are native to the Pacific Northwest either 1) are scientifically proven to effectively treat health issues, or 2) I have personally tested to work.
 However, many of them should only be used under the care and advice of a naturopathic physician.
 Please seek medical advice and never rely on internet advice to treat problems.